the94air/empathy-docs/pages/_posts/docs/1.0/vue-setup.md

 </body>
 </html>
 ```
-2. Then, we need to configure vuejs in our JavaScript to mount the element:
+2. Then, we need to configure Vue in our JavaScript to mount the element:
 ```javascript
 import Vue from 'vue';
 import App from './App';